fortunkam/webapp-serviceendpoint/readme.md

 ![What gets deployed!](/diagrams/What%20gets%20deployed.png "What gets deployed") The script will create
 - 2 resource groups
-- 2 virtual networks (peered)
+- 1 virtual network
-- 4 subnets
+- 3 subnets
 - A storage account with table storage accessible via a private endpoint
 - A private DNS zone to allow resolution of the storage private endpoint
 - An App Service (Website + plan) running a simple node application, locked down using access restrictions and service endpoints
-- A Firewall that all outbound network traffic is routing through
+- A NAT Gateway that all outbound network traffic is routing through
 - An App Gateway that all inbound traffic to the app service is routed through.

+**TODO: Update diagrams**

 ## How does the inbound traffic get routed to my website